Wattysaid/dsif-git-main-project/Feature_selection_and_challenges.md

 - **Loan Performance**: Tracks the performance of the loan, including payment history.
   - *Examples*: `total_pymnt`, `total_rec_int`, `recoveries`

-These groupings allowed me to systematically explore feature importance within each category and evaluate their relevance to loan default predictions.
+These groupings allowed me to explore feature importance within each category and evaluate their relevance (subjectively) to loan default predictions.

 ## ⚙️ Pre- and Post-Hardship Fields

-After reviewing the feature groups, I divided features further into two main sets based on their relation to hardship status:
+Below are the two main sets based on their relation to hardship status:

 - **Pre-Hardship Fields**: These features capture information available at loan origination or during regular servicing, before any hardship events.
   - *Examples*: `acc_now_delinq`, `annual_inc`, `fico_range_high`, `loan_amnt`